 Subterranean termites begin their feeding process from the ground up and typically enter a building through the sub-structure.
 Homes with crawl spaces are at great risk.
 It is here you should look for evidence of damaged wood and mud tubes.
 Wood damaged by this particular species develops “galleries” (hollow tunnels), which run along the grain of the wood.

 Drywood termites typically enter structures near the roof line or other exposed wood to begin building their colony.
 Inspect your attic for evidence of damaged wood.
 Look for tiny holes in the wood with evidence of frass collecting nearby.
 Probing the wood can also expose galleries as well.

 Having experienced a termite infestation, most people will be eager to ensure they do not have the same problem in the future.
-Your Western Specialist can give you simple steps you can take to “termite-proof” your home or business and offer prevention solutions to keep your property protected.
+Your Western Technician can give you simple steps you can take to “termite-proof” your home or business and offer prevention solutions to keep your property protected.

-Our Western Exterminator termite specialists are trained to spot the signs of termites and to accurately identify what types of termites are at work on your property.
+Our Western Exterminator termite Technicians are trained to spot the signs of termites and to accurately identify what types of termites are at work on your property.
 Experienced termite inspectors can identify hiding places, access points, and existing termite damage before recommending the most suitable termite treatment plan to protect your home or business.
 Contact us to schedule a free termite inspection today.

 Enjoy pest-free living all year long with PestFree365+.
 See how our home pest control plan protects you and your family from 36 common pests.